 Yes.
 All contractors that remain signatory to the NMA are obligated to pay administrative fees on an annual basis.

-If a contractor does not expect to use the NMA in a calendar year it is strongly recommended that the contractor terminate the NMA with the International Union(s) by submitting an online Termination Request form indicating a desire to terminate the agreement(s).
+If a contractor does not expect to use the NMA in a calendar year it is strongly recommended that the contractor terminate the NMA with the International Union(s) by submitting an online Termination Notice form indicating a desire to terminate the agreement(s).